metio/terraform-provider-k8s/docs/data-sources/mutations_gatekeeper_sh_assign_v1alpha1_manifest.md

 Optional:

-- `apply_to` (Attributes List) ApplyTo lists the specific groups, versions and kinds a mutation will be applied to.
-This is necessary because every mutation implies part of an object schema and object schemas are associated with specific GVKs. (see [below for nested schema](#nestedatt--spec--apply_to))
+- `apply_to` (Attributes List) ApplyTo lists the specific groups, versions and kinds a mutation will be applied to.This is necessary because every mutation implies part of an object schema and objectschemas are associated with specific GVKs. (see [below for nested schema](#nestedatt--spec--apply_to))
 - `location` (String) Location describes the path to be mutated, for example: 'spec.containers[name: main]'.
-- `match` (Attributes) Match allows the user to limit which resources get mutated.
-Individual match criteria are AND-ed together.
-An undefined match criteria matches everything. (see [below for nested schema](#nestedatt--spec--match))
+- `match` (Attributes) Match allows the user to limit which resources get mutated.Individual match criteria are AND-ed together.
+An undefinedmatch criteria matches everything. (see [below for nested schema](#nestedatt--spec--match))
 - `parameters` (Attributes) Parameters define the behavior of the mutator. (see [below for nested schema](#nestedatt--spec--parameters))

 <a id="nestedatt--spec--apply_to"></a>